Things to consider when planning your Simpson Desert crossing.

 Be aware of the weather forecast prior to starting your crossing and plan accordingly.

 Weight of your vehicle

 Given the harsh terrain it is important that your vehicle is not too heavy.
 Every year vehicle chassis' bend or break on the tops of dunes as the weight on the back becomes too much, and getting help into the Simpson Desert is a very costly experience.

-Your standard roadside assistance will not cover you for retrieval from the Simpson Desert.
-Depending on the problem, some insurance covers might.
+Your standard roadside assistance will not cover you for retrieval from the Simpson Desert, however depending on the problem, some insurance covers might.
 We recommend speaking with your insurer to make sure you have the cover that you need.
-Retrieving a vehicle from the Simpson Desert can take a few days and will likely cost in excess of $4000.
+Retrieving a vehicle from the Simpson Desert can take a few days or even weeks, and will likely cost in excess of $5000.